Linuxury/Arch-Linux/README.md

 ### E. Enable Trim for your SSD

-On your terminal run the following command
+On your terminal, run the following command

 ```javascript
 sudo systemctl enable fstrim.timer